top of page

 IMG_0207.jpg

-In addition to working on the Utah portion of the Navajo Nation, our team implements a voter registration program on the Arizona portion of the Navajo Nation.
+In addition to working on the Utah portion of the Navajo Nation, our team implemented a voter registration program on the Arizona portion of the Navajo Nation.

 Despite challenges of the COVID-19 pandemic during the program's inaugural year, the Arizona expansion team registered over 5,672 voters across the Navajo Nation using mail, radio, digital, and drive-through voter registration events — and that number grows each year!

-In 2024, this program is continuing in partnership with Wingbeat 88 and Natives Outdoors.
-This year, we have a goal of registering and mobilizing at least 12,500 new voters ahead of the 2024 general election.
+In 2024, this program continued in partnership with Wingbeat 88 and Natives Outdoors.
+By 2026, we have a goal of registering and mobilizing at least 12,500 new voters.
 In the 2020 Presidential race, Arizona was decided by only 10,457 votes - one of the closest margins in the country.
 By investing in people over platforms, the program creates content that built infrastructure, shifts the narrative, and resonates deeply with our intended audience.

 bottom of page